 Image via G-Lock Software

 Many marketers have been seduced by social media advertising, perceiving it to be not only “cooler,” but also more effective than email marketing.
 There’s no denying that social media gets a lot more media attention than email marketing.
-However, claims that email marketing is no longer effective are simply not true, and any marketer worth their salt will tell you that email remains a cornerstone of their campaigns.
+However, claims that email marketing is no longer effective are simply not true (check out these email marketing stats that prove it).
+Any marketer worth their salt will tell you that email remains a cornerstone of their campaigns.

 Not convinced?
 Then check out these three examples from some of the world’s leading email management companies to see what makes email marketing so effective.

 Let’s face it – most email newsletters are crap.
 Far too many companies see email newsletters as another way to push sales, even though many people who sign up for a newsletter are not looking to actively make a purchase.
 This can result in low sign-up volumes, high rates of subscriber abandonment, and “newsletters” that are light on news and heavy on pushy sales tactics.

 However, as Southern lifestyle magazine Garden & Gun demonstrated in a case study for email management service Emma, email newsletters can actually be awesome, when handled correctly.

 Garden & Gun is the country’s leading Southern lifestyle magazine.
 With a diverse readership and an equally broad editorial focus, Garden & Gun focuses on everything from Southern heritage and culture to fine dining and trends in agriculture.